adolfont/caes005-introduction-to-functional-programming/README.md

 The "Introduction to Functional Programming" course will be fully remote.
 More details will be available soon.
 Classes are expected to begin in early August.
 Mondays, 15h50-17h30 (UTC-3).

 Interested in joining?
-Send an e-mail to adolfo@utfpr.edu.br.
+Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfR_0IToplIeHo-neJJEHi9hbo67M4CarOhmi2b28WIVJsLXg/viewform?usp=dialog) to express your interest.
+You will be notified when enrollment opens:

 <!--